-This bill would grant the Fish and Game Commission authority over all state-managed bottom trawl fisheries not managed under a federal or state fishery management plan, and over other types of gear targeting the same species as those fisheries.
+Atmospheric Administration (NOAA), National Marine Fisheries Service, a request for federal management measures for the pink shrimp fishery, and over other types of gear targeting the same species as those fisheries.
 The bill would subject every commercial bottom trawl vessel issued a state permit to the requirements and policies of the federal groundfish observer program.
 The bill would prohibit the commission from authorizing additional fishing areas for bottom trawls, unless the commission determines that adequate evidence establishes that additional fishing areas are sustainable, do not harm bottom habitat, and do not reasonably conflict with other users.
-The bill would prohibit the use of roller gear more than 8 inches in diameter, and commencing April 1, 2006, would make it unlawful to fish commercially for prawns or pink shrimp, unless an approved by catch reduction device is used with each net.
+The bill would prohibit the use of roller gear more than 8 inches in diameter, and commencing April 1, 2006, would make it unlawful to fish commercially for prawns or pink shrimp, unless an approved bycatch reduction device is used with each net.
 The bill would also make it unlawful to engage in bottom trawling in ocean waters of the state, except as otherwise specified.
 The bill would exempt from the provisions of the bill the use of trawl nets pursuant to a scientific research permit.
-The bill would require the commission to facilitate the conversion of bottom trawlers to gear that is more sustainable if the commission determines that conversion will not contribute to overcapacity or overfishing, and would prohibit the department from issuing new permits to bottom trawlers to replace those that are retired through a conversion program.
+The bill would require the commission to facilitate the conversion of bottom trawlers to gear that is more sustainable if the commission determines that conversion will not contribute to overcapacity or overfishing, and would prohibit the department from issuing new permits to bottom trawlers to replace those are retired through a conversion program.
 The bill would require the commission and the department, as soon as practicable, but not later than May 1, 2005, to submit to the Pacific Fishery Management Council and the National Marine Fisheries Service a request for federal management measures for the pink shrimp fishery that the commission and the department determine are needed to reduce bycatch or protect habitat, to account for uncertainty, or to otherwise ensure consistency with federal groundfish management.
 The bill would also make it unlawful for any vessel to utilize bottom trawling gear without a state or federal permit.